ibm-cloud-docs/mqcloud/mqoc_connect_onprem.md

 There are several possible ways of connecting a cloud queue manager to an existing or new on-premises queue manager - the right choice for you will depend on your network topology and security requirements.

-The three methods explained here are:
+The two methods explained here are:

 * [Connecting the queue managers directly](#mqoc_connect_onprem_direct_sect)
 * [Connecting via IBM Cloud Secure Gateway](#mqoc_connect_onprem_gateway_sect)

+A third method using passthru is noted here:

 * [Connecting via IBM MQ Internet Pass-Thru](#mqoc_connect_onprem_passthru_sect)

 The following sections provide information to assist you in deciding which option is the best for you.
 Each section contains a link to more detailed guidance and information about the configuration required.